 ACT Assistant Professor, Azra Akšamija’s monograph, Mosque Manifesto–Propositions for Spaces of Coexistence, offers a repertoire of ways that creative forms of Islamic representation can foster better understanding between cultures and generate critical responses to cultural stereotypes and politics of representation.
 Written in the form of a manifesto, this monograph brings together a unique range of mosque-themed projects created by Akšamija, who is both an artist and an architectural historian..
 The first all-encompassing publication of Akšamija’s vast body of work on the topic of the mosque, this monograph features 177 color pages of Akšamija’s innovative designs, including wearable mosques.
 Offering a unique approach to designing mosque architecture, the book deconstructs the formal and conceptual definitions of the mosque, envisioning them as a performative space to foster dialogue between cultures.

-Freshman Art Programs (FAP), the only freshman program focused solely on the arts, creates an art community for incoming freshman who want to make work together and to explore artistic opportunities around Boston.
+First-Year Arts Seminar Advising Program (FASAP) creates an art community for incoming first-year students who want to make work together and to explore artistic opportunities around Boston.
 FAP encompasses several disciplines—visual art, dance, music and video game design.
 Each of these groups is led by a counselor who oversees a final project.
 Tiffany Chu, a senior majoring in music and computer science and an Emerson Scholar, was in FAP, and ever since, has been one of the counselors.
 She says, “A lot of people like me who did a lot of art in high school didn’t want to give that up.”
 She points out that once students establish a community, they continue supporting each other’s events long after FAP concludes.
 Council funding helps FAP keep the costs of the program low, enabling eliminating a financial barrier that would prevent many students from participating.

 MIT Inspire is the first comprehensive National High School Research Competition in the Arts, Humanities & Social Sciences.
 This award invites applications in 13 different subject areas—from art and architecture to music research to philosophy and linguistics.
 A team of experts selects the top 100 finalists, who are then invited to MIT to compete for $48,000 in cash prizes.
 CAMIT co-sponsored one of their top awards.
 Vaishnavi Rao, one of seven MIT undergraduates who founded MIT Inspire, described how the vision for this project came to her in her high school AP Government class when a scintillating discussion about current events was cut short: “As the discussion unfolded, everyone was really engaged, but all of a sudden the teacher said, ‘Ok, let’s stop.
 We need to move on and actually learn our AP curriculum.’
 At the time I wished that we had had the opportunity and incentive to delve deepy into a topic of interest to us.
 That is where the inspiration behind the idea came from.”
 After only one year, they many high school teachers have already incorporated the competition into their curricula or have created school clubs around the research projects.